CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/introduction.md

 	Throughout this document, keep in mind that there is no one-to-one mapping of the CPU functions to CUDA kernels, not even structure-wise.

-The main functionality of interest is located in the following CMSSW
+For Pixel Tracks, the main functionality of interest is located in the following CMSSW
 subdirectories:

-- `DataFormats/SiPixelDigi/`
+- `CUDADataFormats/SiPixelDigi/`
 - `CUDADataFormats/SiPixelCluster/`
+- `CUDADataFormats/TrackingRecHit/`
+- `CUDADataFormats/Track/`
-- `CUDADataFormats/SiPixelDigi/`
+- `CUDADataFormats/Vertex/`
 - `RecoLocalTracker/SiPixelClusterizer/`
+- `RecoLocalTracker/SiPixelClusterizer/`
+- `RecoLocalTracker/SiPixelRecHits/`
+- `RecoTracker/TkSeedGenerator/`
+- `RecoPixelVertexing/PixelTriplets`
+- `RecoPixelVertexing/PixelTrackFitting/`
+- `RecoPixelVertexing/PixelVertexFinding/`

 To run and execute code on GPUs, you must first connect to the appropriate LXPLUS machine.
-See the [here](setup.md) for instructions.
+See the [here](available_machines.md) for instructions.

 Information about the GPU code is found in the [GPU section](pixel-local/gpu/index.md).